ibethune/llr_wrapper/README.md

  - strip out any progress messages "*Bit*" and save to lresults_parsed.txt
  - convert to DOS line endings and save to lresults_parsed.txt.dos
  - Finally, boinc_copy() to "llr.out"

+--- Windows wrapper ---

+The wrapper requires the following files as input:

+* Ini file
+ - called "llr.ini" (set to be writeable)

+* LLR inut file
+ - called "llr.in"

+* LLR binary
+ - called "primegrid_cllr.exe"

+LLR is executed as a child process using:

+"primegrid_cllr.exe -d (LLR_ARGS) llr.in" - to perform the test

+Periodically, poll LLR for status, reading the FFT length and the progress string from LLR stdout.

+Once LLR has finished, read the results:

+* lresults.txt
+ - strip out any progress messages "*Bit*" and save to lresults_parsed.txt
+ - Finally, boinc_copy() to "llr.out"